-The USB sockets performed as expected, charging a phone and Kindle at normal speed even while I was also powering a laptop from the adapter, but slowing down when I swapped the Kindle for a tablet.
+The USB sockets performed as expected, charging a phone and Kindle at normal speed even while also powering a laptop from the adapter, but slowing down when we swapped the Kindle for a tablet.

-When not traveling, I've also been using the SKROSS MUV USB travel adapter on a daily basis, to charge my phone via a 3amp high-powered USB charger I picked up elsewhere in the world.
+When not traveling, we've also been using the SKROSS MUV USB travel adapter on a daily basis, to charge a phone via a 3amp high-powered USB charger we picked up elsewhere in the world.

-Fast-charging mode works perfectly with that charger, and has done so without fail for nearly two years.
+The fast-charging mode works perfectly with that charger and has done so without fail for nearly two years.
 Since travel adapters aren't necessarily made to handle this kind of long-term, everyday workload, that's another tick in the box for the construction and durability of this model.

 A nice touch from the manufacturers is the use of a dim red LED to show the adapter has power, rather than the eye-searing blue versions on many others.
 In a dark hotel room, the last thing you need is a bright light keeping you awake while you charge your phone.
 Most of my other adapters have ended up with a strip of duct tape over the LED, but that's not the case here.

 The only real problem with this model of travel adapter is the lack of an earthed socket.
 This means you won't be able to use Macbook and some other laptop chargers, or other high-drain appliances that require that third, round hole.